 Bring binder clips.
 This handy office supply can be used to clip extra blankets onto strollers for extra shade protection and napping insurance, says Rivoli.
 "I've used them to clip an airline blanket to a seat back to create a canopy to keep the neighboring reading lights and turbulent air off my distractible daughter."

 Dress your baby in overalls.
-"The straps create the perfect place to loop a link toy, which will help keep him busy while you're standing in line, sitting at the gate and even on the changing table -- without risk of it falling on the (yucky) ground," reports Rivoli.
+"The straps create the perfect place to loop a link toy, which will help keep him busy while you're standing in line, sitting at the gate and even on the changing table -- without risk of it falling on the (yucky) ground," says Rivoli.
 Another way to keep a baby entertained or distracted while you're waiting for a flight is to hand over a usually "forbidden" item, suggests McDermott.
 "Mommy's cell phone or daddy's fancy watch can help you out of a myriad of messes -- supervise closely of course."

 Keep your stroller with you until you board.
 Maneuvering through a crowded airport loaded with bags and your innocent one is tough enough, so bring your stroller and use it to hold everything, just as you would on any outing with baby.
 It'll come in handy when there are delays and you need to rock your baby to sleep.
 Airlines will allow you to gate check your stroller, so you'll have it up to until you depart and immediately upon landing.
 If you choose to use a baby sling, remember you will have to remove the sling and run it through security and carry your infant through the security check.

 Let everyone else off the plane first.
 Sure, if your baby is crying, and people are giving you the stink eye, you might want to get the heck off the flight.
-But you'll likely have pacifiers, toys, burp cloths and more to gather, and you don't want to rush and leave anything behind, notes Dubrow.
+But you'll likely have pacifiers, toys, burp cloths and more to gather, and you don't want to rush and leave anything behind, says Dubrow.
 "Plus, if you've gate-checked a stroller, it won't be available immediately anyway," she says, so you might as well wait in your seat instead of juggling baby and gear on the jetway or outside at the foot of airplane steps.

 How young is too young?
 Read our story for tips for traveling with young ones.